michaeldyrynda/laravel-nullable-fields/README.md

 If you are having general issues with this package, feel free to contact me on [Twitter](https://twitter.com/michaeldyrynda).

-If you believe you have found an issue, please report it using the [GitHub issue tracker](https://github.com/deringer/laravel-nullable-fields/issues), or better yet, for the repository and submit a pull request.
+If you believe you have found an issue, please report it using the [GitHub issue tracker](https://github.com/deringer/laravel-nullable-fields/issues), or better yet, fork the repository and submit a pull request.

 If you're using this package, I'd love to hear your thoughts.
 Thanks!